Baffin Island: Wildlife

-Baffin Island is home to the Dewey Soper Migratory Bird Sanctuary and the Bowman Bay Wildlife Sanctuary.
+Baffin Island is home to the Isulijarniq Migratory Bird Sanctuary and the Bowman Bay Wildlife Sanctuary.

-The Dewey Soper Migratory Bird Sanctuary, named for J. Dewey Soper, is located on the western side of Baffin Island from Bowman Bay to the Koukdjuak River.
+The Isulijarniq Migratory Bird Sanctuary, named for J. Dewey Soper, is located on the western side of Baffin Island from Bowman Bay to the Koukdjuak River.
 It is an 8159 km2 area that was classified a wetland of international importance via the Ramsar Convention on May 24, 1982.
 It is home of the world's largest goose colony and supports a large number of barren-ground caribou.

 The Bowman Bay Wildlife Sanctuary is also located on the western side of Baffin Island near Bowman Bay in the Great Plain of the Koukdjuak.
 It is 1079 km2 and is classified as Category IV (Habitat/Species Management Area) under the International Union for Conservation of Nature.

 Baffin Island has both year-round and summer visitor wildlife.
 On land, examples of year-round wildlife are barren-ground caribou, polar bear, Arctic fox, red fox, Arctic hare, lemming, and Baffin Island wolf.

 Barren-ground caribou herds migrate in a limited range from northern Baffin Island down to the southern part in winter, even to the Frobisher Bay peninsula, next to Resolution Island, then migrating back north in the summer.
 In 2012, a survey of caribou herds found that the local population was only about 5,000, a decrease of as much as 95% from the 1990s.

 Arctic hares are found throughout Baffin Island.
 Their fur is pure white in winter and moults to a scruffy dark grey in summer.
 Arctic hares and lemmings are an important food source for Arctic and red foxes and Arctic wolves.

 Lemmings are also found throughout the island and are a major food source for foxes, wolves and the snowy owl.
 In the winter, lemmings dig complicated tunnel systems through the snow drifts to get to their food supply of dry grasses and lichens.